Killing of Joyce Chiang: Disappearance and death

-Chandra Levy connection
+Speculated connection with Chandra Levy disappearance and promotion of suicide theory

 In addition to the Congressional intern connection, Chiang had lived only four blocks away from where Chandra Levy would later take up residency, in Dupont Circle.
 Both were young, brunette women of petite stature.
 The Starbucks where Chiang was last seen was later frequented by Levy.
 These similarities have led to various theories that both women were killed by the same person, although the Congressman-in-sex-scandal aspect of Levy's case, coupled with the long time that passed before her body was found, led to more media interest.

+In 2001, at the height of the media frenzy surrounding the disappearance of Chandra Levy, police attempted to discourage a serial killer theory by stating that Chiang had committed suicide.
+Chiang's family turned to the media to dispel that notion.

+Later developments in 2011

+In January 2011, WTTG-Fox 5 reported that the police had solved Chiang's murder, identifying two suspects who had attempted to rob her on the night she disappeared.